How Can I Afford USD?

 We are committed to working with families to make an extraordinary education both affordable and accessible for all students.

 Cost should not be a barrier to a college education, and it shouldn't keep you from applying.
 USD offers many different types of scholarships to students, and eligible families may also qualify for need-based financial aid.
 It may still take an investment, but the success of our graduates shows that a USD education truly pays off in the end.

 Discover what it really means to invest in Changemaking (pdf, 3.8MB)

-Tuition: USD’s tuition and costs are in the mid-range of selective private universities nationwide.
+Tuition and Fees: USD’s tuition and costs are in the mid-range of selective private universities nationwide.
 Tuition increases have averaged only 3.5% over the past three years and our Board of Trustees is very sensitive to the rising costs.

 Student Debt: Borrowing money for school has always been seen as a worthwhile investment.
-While it is true that students and parents should be very careful about how much they borrow, the fact is that the average USD student graduates with an average debt of $29,115, less than one year’s tuition payment.
+While it is true that students and parents should be very careful about how much they borrow, the fact is that the average USD student graduates with an average student loan debt of $29,115, less than one year’s tuition payment.

 Career Outcomes: The quality of a USD education is evident in the success of our graduates.
 A recent survey by our Career Services team showed that 91% of the Class of 2014 had received a job offer either before graduating or within three months of graduating.
 The average starting salary was over $45,941.

 Let’s look at those last two points together.
 A student leaves USD with approximately $29,000 in student loans (on average).
 Last year, 91% of students received job offers within three months of graduation, and their average starting salary was $45,941.
 According to current student loan interest rates (6.8%) and typical repayment schedules, the monthly payment on those student loans is estimated at $345.24.
 That seems a lot more manageable than you may have thought.
 A big investment?
 Absolutely.
 But an investment that will continue to pay dividends for a lifetime.